RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 Snapshots
 ---------

+A snapshot of a file system is a logical, point-in-time, read-only, copy of all files.
+It's not really a complete copy.
+Instead, the file system keeps track of files that are *changed* or *deleted* after the snapshot was made.
+Snapshots are point-in-time copies of the CRSP file system.

 .. _crsp snapshots default:

 Default settings
 ^^^^^^^^^^^^^^^^

-A snapshot of a file system is a logical, point-in-time, read-only, copy of all files.
-It's not really a complete copy.
-Instead, the file system keeps track of files that are *changed* or *deleted* after the snapshot was made.

 By definition, **all snapshots are read-only**, meaning you cannot delete a file from a snapshot.
-Restoring a file from a snapshot is as simple as copying the file back to your working directory/folder.
+Restoring a file from a snapshot is as simple as copying the file back to your desired directory/folder.

 On CRSP, all snapshots are labeled by date and time.
 The timezone is GMT (Greenwich Mean Time).
-Snapshots are point-in-time copies of the CRSP file system.
-Snapshots are taken

-TODO verify
+:bluelight:`Snapshots are taken:`

-* daily, keep last 14
+    - daily, keep last 14
-* weekly, keep last 8
+    - weekly, keep last 8

 .. attention:: Files that were deleted more than 8 weeks ago are gone forever

-Is Snapshot a Backup?
+:bluelight:`Is Snapshot a Backup?`

 Not really.
 Backups are generally thought of as historical copies of files and users could go to a backup to recover a file from many months ago.
 Snapshots provide some safety against the common "accidentally deleted" use case.